 The ACA was a good start.
-With its passage, Congress attempted to make health insurance affordable, expand Medicaid to cover low income Americans and support medical care delivery to lower the cost of health care.
+With its passage, Congress attempted to make health insurance affordable, expand Medicaid to cover low-income Americans, and support medical care delivery to lower the cost of health care.
 Since the inception of the ACA, Republicans have tried nonstop to repeal the ACA.
-Despite unsuccessful attempts Congressional Republicans have chisel away leaving the ACA on life support while Americans continue to struggle to pay the rising cost of insurance premiums.
+Despite unsuccessful attempts, Congressional Republicans have chiseled away, leaving the ACA on life support while Americans continue to struggle to pay the rising cost of insurance premiums.

 - Provide a public option for those Americans who reside in states without Medicaid expansion